-Prerequisite(s): A grade of "C" or higher in ACC 201 or a grade of "C" or higher in both ACC 124 and ACC 125.
-Recommended Preparation: Credit or concurrent enrollment in ICS 100 or credit or concurrent enrollment in ICS 101.
+Prerequisite(s): A grade of "C" or higher in ACC 201 or a grade of "C" or higher in both ACC 124 and ACC 125 or consent of the instructor or the Accounting Program Coordinator or the Business, Legal & Technology Education Department Chairperson.
+Recommended Preparation: Credit or concurrent enrollment in ICS 101.